 The blood levels of fingolimod and fingolimod-phosphate are increased by 1.7-fold when used concomitantly with ketoconazole.
 Patients who use GILENYA and systemic ketoconazole concomitantly should be closely monitored, as the risk of adverse reactions is greater.

 GILENYA reduces the immune response to vaccination.
 Vaccination may be less effective during and for up to 2 months after discontinuation of treatment with GILENYA [see CLINICAL PHARMACOLOGY].
 The use of live attenuated vaccines should be avoided during and for 2 months after treatment with GILENYA because of the risk of infection.

 Drugs That Slow Heart Rate or Atrioventricular Conduction (e.g., beta blockers or diltiazem)

 Experience with GILENYA in patients receiving concurrent therapy with drugs that slow the heart rate or atrioventricular conduction (e.g., beta blockers, digoxin, or heart rate-slowing calcium channel blockers such as diltiazem or verapamil) is limited.
 Because initiation of GILENYA treatment may result in an additional decrease in heart rate, concomitant use of these drugs during GILENYA initiation may be associated with severe bradycardia or heart block.
 Seek advice from the prescribing physician regarding the possibility to switch to drugs that do not slow the heart rate or atrioventricular conduction before initiating GILENYA.
-In patients who cannot switch, consider extended monitoring, including overnight, after the first dose [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Patients who cannot switch, should have overnight continuous ECG monitoring after the first dose [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 Because GILENYA reduces blood lymphocyte counts via redistribution in secondary lymphoid organs, peripheral blood lymphocyte counts cannot be utilized to evaluate the lymphocyte subset status of a patient treated with GILENYA.
 A recent CBC should be available before initiating treatment with GILENYA.